dbt-labs/docs.getdbt.com/website/docs/reference/commands/deps.md

 When you update the package spec and run `dbt deps` again, the `package-lock.yml` and `packages.yml` files update accordingly.

 There are two flags related to `package-lock.yml`:
-- `dbt deps --upgrade` &mdash; creates or updates the `package-lock.yml` file with the most recent dependencies from `packages.yml` and installs them.
 - `dbt deps --lock` &mdash; creates or updates the `package-lock.yml` file but does not install the packages.
+- `dbt deps --upgrade` &mdash; creates or updates the `package-lock.yml` file with the most recent dependencies from `packages.yml`.
+Also install the packages unless the `--lock` flag is also passed.

 The `--add-package` flag allows you to add a package to the `packages.yml` with configurable `--version` and `--source` information.
 The `--dry-run` flag, when set to `False`(default), recompiles the `package-lock.yml` file after a new package is added to the `packages.yml` file.
 Set the flag to `True` for the changes to not persist.